Diesel Technician, Transportation Technologies, AAS

 Program Outcomes

-Students completing the emphasis will:
+Students completing this degree will:

 PSLO1: Identify and implement safety procedures involved in diagnosis, service, and repair of all major medium/heavy duty truck and heavy equipment components and systems.